 Telephone: 0808 800 0082 (Monday-Friday 9am-7pm and Saturday

 Address: FREEPOST EASS HELPLINE FPN6521

 Email: Online form on website

 The Criminal Injuries Compensation Authority

-A government organisation that can pay money (compensation) to people who have been
+A government organisation that can pay money to people who have been

 Telephone: 0300 003 3601 (Monday to Friday 8.30am – 5pm, except Wednesday 10am – 5pm)

 Address: Alexander Bain House, Atlantic Quay, 15 York Street, Glasgow